Chatbots-RecAgents/chatbots/README.md

 ### Data Processing
   The data will be taken from the csv file, and will go through an EDA process.
 After the EDA process, it will be fed into a recommendation engine.
 After that, the engine will send the user the recommendations
 ### Recommendation Engine
+  Cosine similarity is a measure used to determine how similar two vectors are irrespective of their size.
+It calculates the cosine of the angle between the two vectors.

 # Test
   Using pytest, we created a unit test for the save_to_csv function.
 This will test how this function enters the data into the csv file